hawkticehurst/slim-ssr/README.md

 An implementation of a server-side rendering (SSR) web framework written in 37 lines of code.

-An in depth write up on this SSR implementation can be found [here (coming soon)](https://hawkticehurst.com/writing/an-ssr-framework-in-37-lines-of-code).
+An in-depth write-up on this SSR implementation can be found [here](https://hawkticehurst.com/writing/an-ssr-framework-in-37-lines-of-code).

 Features include: